+- Need to replicate data.

+- Perform complex data queries.

-- Applications that need to replicate data. - Applications that perform complicated searches on data. - Applications that need to use atomic transactions to update several records simultaneously. - Applications that use soft real-time characteristics.
+- Need to use atomic transactions to safely update several records simultaneously.

+- Require soft real-time characteristics.

-Mnesia is not as appropriate with the following types of applications:
+Mnesia is not as appropriate for applications that:

-- Programs that process plain text or binary data files. - Applications that merely need a look-up dictionary that can be stored to disc.
-Those applications use the standard library module dets, which is a disc-based version of the module ets.
-For information about dets, see the dets manual page in STDLIB. - Applications that need disc logging facilities.
-Those applications can use the module disk_log by preference.
-For information about disk_log, see the disk_log manual page in Kernel. - Hard real-time systems.
+- Process plain text or binary data files. - Merely need a lookup dictionary that can be stored on disc.
+Such applications may use the standard library module dets, which is a disc-based version of the ets module.
+For more information about dets, please see the dets manual page in STDLIB. - Need disc logging facilities.
+Such applications may use the module disk\log.
+For more information about disk\log, please see the disk\log manual page in Kernel. - Require hard real-time characteristics.